wuxc/pywin32doc/md/PyIDebugApplicationNode.md

 # PyIDebugApplicationNode

 ## PyIDebugApplicationNode Object

 Provides the functionality of IDebugDocumentProvider, plus a context within a project tree\.
-Derived from[PyIDebugDocumentProvider](#pyidebugdocumentprovider)
+Derived from [PyIDebugDocumentProvider](PyIDebugDocumentProvider.md)

 #### Methods

   - [EnumChildren](PyIDebugApplicationNode.md#pyidebugapplicationnodeenumchildren)